Arctic Bushcraft

 Foreign students

 Pasvik Folkehøgskole has a program for foreigners who want to explore life in Norway and learn Norwegian.
 You follow one of our main subjects and study Norwegian for 8 hours a week.
-We currently have students from the Netherlands, the U.S., Russia, the U.K. and Scandinavia.
+We currently have students from the Netherlands, the U.S., Germany, the U.K. and Scandinavia.

 The school